 Please make sure that only acceptable, clean recycling is taken to our recycling drop-off areas.
 Most recycling is free but charges apply for some items such as child car seats and some electronic items.

 Make use of services offered for diverting waste, for example some private bin collection companies offer a recycling or green waste bin (check out the Yellow Pages for services).

 The Council is a partner in the Sustainable Living Education Trust (SLET), which gathers and provides useful information for action - the practical stuff in NZ that you need to know to 'make a difference' in a better way.
 Sustainable Living Courses may be available in this district or in Christchurch on an ongoing basis.
 Visit the Sustainable Living website to find out how you can make a difference.

 You can find information on reducing waste at your school on the Reducing your school waste page.

-A great quantity of waste materials can be generated during the operation of a farm, materials which have been difficult or costly to dispose of in the past.
+A great quantity of waste materials can be generated during the operation of a farm, materials can be been difficult or costly to dispose of.